axgao1/Final_Project_DK_AG/README.md

 We did not test for differences between min distance in northern and southern states because min distance has such small explanatory power - would not have been useful because we have such insignificant results for min distance

-# Limitations of our Study and Possible Extensions
+# Limitations of our Study and Possible Extensions [WILL ADD BOTH MISSING DATA MAPS]

 missing data on specific health outcomes (heart and alzheimers, in northern states especially)